yuki-2025/llama3-8b-fine-tuning-math/README.md

-# Fine-tuning Llama3 8b for Math
+# Fine-Tuning Llama 3-8B for Structured Math Reasoning

 This project involves fine-tuning Llama3 8b to generate JSON formats for arithmetic questions and further post-process the output to perform calculations.
 This method incorporates the latest fine-tuning techniques such as Qlora, Unsloth, and PEFT.